bryanswangxx16/CSX_Project_Spring_2019/README.md

 - HW2 Based on the data provided by Nan Shan Life Insurance, identify three questions that can be answers with visualized data

 ## Week 6
-- Nanshan Life Insurance Lecture: Data analysis and Fintech for facilitating the design of insruance products and improvement for insurance claim procedures
+- Nanshan Life Insurance Lecture: Data analysis and Fintech - facilitating the design of insruance products and improving insurance claim procedures
+- Reseach questions:
+	1. What are some of the qualities of potential clients
+	2. Relationship between recent claims/nominal amount and repurchases
+	3. What are the best products for clients